Nesting during Pregnancy: Symptoms, When Does It Start, & more

 Is Nesting Harmful to Pregnancy?

 Nesting on itself is not harmful in any way, but the activities you do as a result can be harmful to you.
-Avoid the following while you go about organizing and cleaning your home for your baby’s arrival:
+Avoid the following while you go about organising and cleaning your home for your baby’s arrival:

 - If you feel like painting or cleaning using chemicals, make sure that the area is always well-ventilated.